Judith E. Heumann House: Apartments for 1,100+ UC Berkeley students.

 On the ground floor, adjacent to the main building entrance, is a grab-and-go market that emphasizes healthy foods.
 The ground floor also includes social and community spaces, study and academic areas, and multipurpose flexible spaces.

-The building will incorporate environmentally friendly design and operations, promote the efficient use of energy, water, and other resources, and incorporate technologies that reduce the overall impact of the building.
+Heumann House will incorporate environmentally friendly design and operations, promote the efficient use of energy, water, and other resources, and incorporate technologies that reduce the overall impact of the building.
 Rooftop solar panels will sustainably support the building's power needs.
-There is no resident parking associated with the student housing.
-The building includes secure bicycle storage for residents.
+While there is no resident parking associated with Heumann House, the building includes secure bicycle storage for residents.

 Rendering: Aerial View of the Central Glade